karenkohn/API-queries/README.md

 # API-queries

-Hello, this repository was created to share some API queries that I use frequently in RStudio.
+Hello, this repository contains some API queries that I use frequently in RStudio.

 * WorldCat Query: find holdings counts by Accession Number
 * Alma + Primo Query: find physical holdings by ISBN